vhjiang/panther/readme.md

 > node index.js # start ganache server
 ```

-ganache server is now started running Ethereum Mainnet forked at the latest block.
+ganache server is now started, running Ethereum Mainnet forked at the latest block.
 It will auto restart when each new block is mined.
 According to the log, the restart time is quick:

     logs: